bemoid/bemoid/scss/components/button/button.md

 ### Icons

-Button also has a special element for presenting a icons.
+Button also has a special element for presenting icons.

 [[example file=components/button/example/icon.html]]